Training: Soil Erosion and Sedimentation Control Plan Review and Design

 - Training FAQ

-Notice for certifications expiring on July 1, 2020: Soil Erosion and Sedimentation Control Plan Review and Design certification holders will receive notice from EGLE WRD when their certification is due to expire and are typically required to attend a recertification training session if they wish to renew their certification.
-However, given the situation regarding COVID-19 it has been decided to suspend all “in person” training required for operators looking to renew their certification that is due to expire on July 1, 2020.
+Soil Erosion and Sedimentation Control Plan Review and Design certification holders will receive notice from EGLE WRD when their certification is due to expire and are typically required to attend a recertification training session if they wish to renew their certification.
+However, given the situation regarding COVID-19 it has been decided to suspend all “in person” training required for operators looking to renew their certification.
 The online training certification component included on the Recertification Form is intended to satisfy the required training associated with the renewal process.
-In order to complete the renewal process, a completed Recertification Form and the $95 recertification fee must be submitted to EGLE WRD on or before July 1, 2020.
+In order to complete the renewal process, a completed Recertification Form and the $95 recertification fee must be submitted to EGLE WRD prior to the expiration of the certification.

 The SESC Plan Review & Design (i.e. Comprehensive SESC) certification of training must also be renewed once every 5 years; however, this is not renewable by mail.
 You may renew your certification by completing a recertification course.
 The recertification course is a new option offered by EGLE.
 The recertification course is approximately 3 hours long, and will be offered in the District offices.
 At the conclusion of the course you will receive a recertification form that needs to be completed and submitted to EGLE with a $95 fee.
 Contact your district SESC staff person to register for one of the recertification courses.
 Please be aware that the recertification form needs to be post marked by July 1st to be accepted.